pau1a/Transcrypt/main.md

 ## 7. Security and Infrastructure Requirements

 Transcrypt’s Security and Infrastructure Requirements define the technical embodiment of its compliance philosophy — security not as an accessory, but as the substrate of the system.
 Every design decision is anchored in the principle of zero inherent trust: all actions must be authenticated, all data must be verifiable, and all communication must be observable.
 The architecture assumes compromise and is therefore built to contain and recover, rather than to depend on prevention alone.
 Infrastructure is designed to be modular, reproducible, and verifiable — every component declared as code, every dependency pinned, and every change logged.
 This approach transforms infrastructure into an auditable artefact: a living record of security posture rather than a collection of hidden configurations.

+> See §5.5 Closed-Source Policy and Verifiable Transparency for details on how proprietary code maintains audit trustworthiness.

 Security controls are embedded directly into the development and deployment pipeline.
 Continuous integration and continuous delivery (CI/CD) systems are instrumented with policy checks, dependency vulnerability scans, and static analysis gates that enforce compliance before a build can proceed.
 Runtime environments are ephemeral, instantiated from signed container images built only from verified sources.
 Secrets management, key rotation, and access provisioning are handled centrally through a dedicated identity and policy engine.
 Network isolation and strict least-privilege access ensure that each subsystem operates within its defined trust boundary.
 Monitoring, metrics, and logging form a closed assurance loop — data flows are visible, tamper-evident, and retained according to governance policy.
 This composition of infrastructure and security into a single pipeline reduces the distance between design intent and operational reality, making compliance continuously enforceable rather than periodically tested.